flutter/website/src/resources/security-false-positives.md

 ### Apps can read and write to external storage

-> "App can read/write to External Storage."
-Any App can read data written to External Storage"
+> App can read/write to External Storage.
+Any App can read data written to External Storage.

-> "As with data from any untrusted source, you should perform input validation when handling data from external storage.
+> As with data from any untrusted source, you should perform input validation when handling data from external storage.
 > We strongly recommend that you not store executables or class files on external storage prior to dynamic loading.
-> If your app does retrieve executable files from external storage, the files should be signed and cryptographically verified prior to dynamic loading."
+> If your app does retrieve executable files from external storage,
+> the files should be signed and cryptographically verified prior to dynamic loading.

 We have received reports that some vulnerability scanning tools interpret the ability for image